curl/curl/docs/DEPRECATE.md

 ### State

-In 7.62.0 (release planned to happen in September 2018), we add code that ignores the "enable pipeline" option setting).
+In 7.62.0, we will add code that ignores the "enable pipeline" option setting).
 The *setopt() function would still return "OK" though so the application couldn't tell that this is happening.

 Users who truly need pipelining from that version will need to modify the code (ever so slightly) and rebuild.